Noregs Mållag

 Noregs Mållag (literally "Language Organisation of Norway") is the main organisation for Norwegian Nynorsk (New Norwegian), one of the two official written standards of the Norwegian language.
 In the Norwegian language conflict, it advocates the use of Nynorsk.
-It has about 12,000 individual members and consists of approximately 200 local groups, including the youth organisation, Norsk Målungdom.
+It has a structure with local groups, including the youth organisation, Norsk Målungdom.
+It has approx. 16,000 members (2025).

 Chairmen/leaders

 The title "chairman" was changed to "leader" in 1982.